When to Travel:

 Foods to try:

-The nomadic heritage of Central Asian Silk Road countries has meant opportunities for farming grains, pulses, and vegetables were limited; hence the cruise revolves largely around meat and is limited to a few dishes found widely throughout the region.
-They essentially include plov, fragrant rice fried with chicken and topped with raisins, saffron and pine nuts; Manty dumplings; Shish Kebab, Shaslik and barbequed meat with an incredible array of dairy products made from cow, goat, horse and camel milk.
+The nomadic heritage of Central Asian Silk Road countries has limited opportunities for farming grains, pulses, and vegetables.
+Hence, the cuisine revolves mainly around meat and is limited to a few dishes widely eaten throughout the region.
+These essentially include plov, fragrant rice fried with chicken and topped with raisins, saffron, and pine nuts; Manti dumplings; shish kebab; shashlik, and barbequed meat; and an incredible array of dairy products made from cow, goat, horse, and camel milk.

-Try Kozhe, a cold soup of fermented milk and barley in Uzbekistan with some fresh, warm Lepyoshka or local flatbread.
-Turkmenistan offers some excellent meat pies, and in Tajikistan, you should seek out Qurutob, a very enjoyable fresh salad mixed with yoghurt.
+Try Kozhe, a cold soup of fermented milk and barley in Uzbekistan, with some fresh, warm Lepyoshka or local flatbread.
+Turkmenistan offers some excellent meat pies, and in Tajikistan, you should seek out Qurutob, a delightful fresh salad mixed with yoghurt.

 Vegetarians and Vegans, in particular, may find the cuisine challenging.
 Still, meat-free options are available, particularly in restaurants in the larger cities.
-The bazaars are full of delicious melons, pomegranates, nuts and other fruit and vegetables in spring and summer.
+The bazaars are full of delicious melons, pomegranates, nuts, and other fruits and vegetables in spring and summer.

 For more details about your travels to the region